expressly/expressly-plugin-sdk-python3-core/README.md

 # More Info

-Further resources can be found on the {Expressly developer portal}[http://developer.buyexpressly.com].
+Further resources can be found on the [Expressly developer portal](http://developer.buyexpressly.com).

 # License